Specy/specy-app/client/src/posts/a-rustc-soundness-bug-in-the-wild.md

    5: microlp::main
 ```
 Ah ok, it's just a simple unwrap on a None value, i probably messed up somewhere in the adapter code.
-Let me add a new test for this case, so i don't have a regression in the future, and so i can use a debugger to see where i messed up.
+Let me reuse the same model that had issues add a new test for this case, so i don't have a regression in the future.

 > `cargo test`